BrianFreedman/recipes/poultry/stovetop chicken/gaeng panang.md

 # Instructions
 1. Heat the oil in a 12-inch skillet over medium heat until shimmering.
 Add the curry paste and cook until fragrant, about 1 minute.
 Whisk in half the coconut milk, fish sauce, and sugar and simmer until slightly thickened, about 5 minutes.
 2. Add the chicken and simmer until the pieces are cooked.
-Stir in the bell pepper and cook until the pieces are crisp tender, about 5 minutes.
+Stir in the bell pepper and onion and cook until the pieces are crisp tender, about 5 minutes.
 Off the heat, stir in the basil and lime juice.
 Season with salt to taste.